-Previously, Franklin was on the faculty at the University of California, Berkeley, where he was Thomas M. Siebel Professor of Computer Science and served a term as Chair of the Computer Science Division.
-He was Director of the Algorithms, Machines and People Laboratory (AMPLab) and was Principal Investigator of the lab’s National Science Foundation CISE “Expeditions in Computing” award.
-He is one of the original creators of Apache Spark, a leading open source platform for data analytics and machine learning that was developed at the lab.
+Prior to joining UChicago he was Thomas M. Siebel Professor of Computer Science at the University of California, Berkeley, where he was on the faculty for 17 years and served a term as Chair of the Computer Science Division of the EECS Department.
+He was also Director of the Algorithms, Machines and People Laboratory (AMPLab) and was Principal Investigator of the lab’s National Science Foundation CISE “Expeditions in Computing” award.
+He is one of the original creators of Apache Spark, a leading open source platform for advanced data analytics and machine learning that was initially developed at the lab.
+He has also held visiting positions at MIT CSAIL (2024) and at research labs in Hong Kong, Shanghai and Paris.

 Research